-A Behaviour Report may be used to address behavioural or work issues in a particular area.
+Behaviour reports may be used to address behavioural or academic issues in a particular area.

-Each report will require the student to receive written feedback on their attitude/organisation/punctuality in all of their subjects throughout the week.
-A student on report should report to the named member of staff at the beginning of lunch each day.
-This could be their Head of Year, an Assistant Head, or the Deputy Head (Senior).
+Each report will require the student to receive written feedback on a set of agreed targets, for example, attitude/organisation/punctuality in all of their subjects throughout the week.
+A student on report should report to the named member of staff at an agreed time each day.
+This could be their Tutor, Head of Year, an Assistant Head, the SENCO, or the Deputy Head (Senior).